 All Sunday Services at Emmanuel Episcopal are centered around Holy Communion.

 The 8:00 service is a simple, said, Holy Communion service using modern language.
 It is designed for people who prefer a quiet service without music.
 This service is complete with a sermon.
 On the last Sunday of the month, the service of Morning Prayer is celebrated.
+During June, July and August the 8:00 service will only be held on the 1st and 3rd Sundays of the month.

 The 10:30 service offers worship which includes hymns and organ music.
 It last approximately an hour.
 Emmanuel use all four rites (versions) of the communion services found in “Book of Common Prayer”.
 On the last Sunday of the month, the service of Morning Prayer is celebrated.